vulkayes/vulkayes-thesis/documents/implementation/generics.md

 * The cleanup function

 No other place of the memory handling needs custom user coding.
 This means it is enough to store 3 generic user-provided functions.
 In Rust, this can be done using the `Fn` family of traits.
 For example, instead of `Box<dyn DeviceMemoryAllocation>` for the cleanup function we will use `Box<dyn FnOnce(&Vrc<Device>, vk::DeviceMemory, vk::DeviceSize, NonZeroU64)>` inside a concrete `struct DeviceMemoryAllocation`.
 The cleanup function can be simply `FnOnce`, which can only ever be called once, while the map and unmap functions might need to be called multiple times and have to be `FnMut`.

+The performance of this solution is measured in more detail in [@sec:device_memory_allocator_generics].

 #### Image view generics